 Yikes!!
 These are outrageous prices!!

 We sure hope no one is finding they have to spend that kind of crazy money to get a solar power system installed on their trailer or motorhome or sailboat.

 We’ve got oodles of articles on this website that go into the nitty gritty details of things to consider when designing and installing a solar power system on an RV or a boat (located HERE).
 However, all that theory aside, it’s not all that complicated.

 Here are three solar power “packages” — with approximate prices — that will do the trick whether you’re a part-timer or full-time RVer.

 Although it is possible to buy “pre-packaged RV solar power kits” online, we suggest hand selecting the components you want so that just in case any individual item has a problem it can be returned easily.

 We’ve heard of cases where people bought a pre-packaged solar power kit online and then had problems returning a broken part because they had to return the entire kit — solar panels, charge controller, cables and all — just because the one item wasn’t working right.

-SMALL RV SOLAR POWER KIT – 150 WATT SYSTEM
+SMALL ROOFTOP RV SOLAR POWER SYSTEM – 150 WATT SYSTEM

 The following is essentially what we put on our roof and what we camped with off the grid every night for a year when we started.